VolkanSah/How-to-Kill-Crypto-Money/README.md

-# How to Kill/Manipulate Crypto Money
+# How to Kill Crypto Money/Wallet
 ###### now public for all 😄

 ## Introduction
 This document demonstrates how to use Python and the mnemonic library to generate a seed phrase and derive a private key.
 This code is intended for demonstration purposes only and should never be used with real funds or your actual hardware wallet.